MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/linux-containers.md

 To see if you're running with Moby VM, check Hyper-V Manager for Moby VM using either the Hyper-V Manager UI or by running `Get-VM` in a elevated PowerShell window.

-### When to use Moby VM

-Right now, we recommend the Moby VM method of running Linux containers to people who:

-1. Want a stable container environment.
-This is the Docker for Windows default.
-1. Run Windows or Linux containers, but rarely both at the same time.
-1. Have complicated or custom networking requirements between Linux containers.
-1. Don't need kernel isolation (Hyper-V isolation) between Linux containers.

 ## Linux Containers with Hyper-V isolation

 To try LCOW, follow the Linux container instructions in [this get-started guide](../quick-start/quick-start-windows-10.md)